zinkwazi/wspr-zero/README.md

-Let's adjust the format so that the entire README.md content is in one continuous block for easy copying:

-markdown

 # WSPR-zero Project

 The WSPR-zero project, developed by Greg Lawler, brings together various community contributions into an easy-to-install package tailored for the Raspberry Pi Zero, although it is also tested on the Raspberry Pi 4.
 This project aims to provide a small footprint, cost-effective, and ultra-portable solution for transmitting WSPR signals.